trufflesuite/truffle/how-to-use.md

 $ ./conflux account list
 ```

 Then you can transfer some CFX from `mining_author` to these accounts.
-With these local accounts have balance then you can start to use `cfxtruffle` to develop smart contract.
+With these local accounts have balance and unlocked then you can start to use `cfxtruffle` to develop smart contract.

 ```Recommend use conflux-rust docker```